Grants and Scholarships

 Scholarships are awarded based on the impact or influence the applicant has in his/her home region's Drupal community and Drupal adoption.
 Are you supporting your local community by organizing camps, meetups or other events?
 Are you training or mentoring promising Drupal talent in an underserved market?
 Or do you promote Drupal in your home region and help form useful partnerships?
 Then you should apply for a scholarship.
 Please give examples of your local initiatives and let us know how your presence at DrupalCon Baltimore would make a difference.

 Although the funds are managed by the Drupal Association, the award recipients are determined by a global team of community members who make the selection.
 This team changes with each Con.

-What is required of me if I receive an award?
+What is required of recipients?

 If you are selected to attend, you will be awarded a full or partial grant or scholarship based on your selections below and our total award budget.

 - meet any deadlines set by our Coordinators

 - follow any provided purchasing or reimbursement instructions